Aaryaman09/Simple_chatbot_with_Ollama/README.md

 # QuickAssit : Simple Chatbot with Ollama

-A conversational AI model built using OLLAMA, LangChain, and Streamlit.
+A conversational AI model built using OLLAMA (llama3.2), LangChain, and Streamlit.

 ## Introduction
 QuickAssit is a conversational AI model designed to provide helpful and informative responses.
 This project utilizes OLLAMA, LangChain, and Streamlit to create an interactive interface.